Italian bee: Foraging behavior

-A. m. ligustica are more concerned with nectar processing behaviors, honey storage, and adult maintenance over brood expansion when compared to the African honey bee, A. m. scutellata.
+Apis mellifera ligustica are more concerned with nectar processing behaviors, honey storage, and adult maintenance over brood expansion when compared to the African honey bee, A. m. scutellata.

 Selective breeding

 Breeders of Italian bees, as well as other honey bee subspecies, look for certain beneficial characteristics.
 Depending on the breeding goal, one or more of the following characteristics may be emphasized: